Azure/azure-iot-cli-extension/CONTRIBUTING.md

 pip install -r path/to/source/dev_requirements
 ```

+Example unit tests runs:

 _Hub:_
-`pytest azext_iot/tests/iothub/test_iot_ext_unit.py`
+`pytest azext_iot/tests/iothub/core/test_iot_ext_unit.py`

 _DPS:_
+`pytest azext_iot/tests/dps/core/test_dps_discovery_unit.py`

+Unit tests end in "_unit.py" so execute the following command to run all unit tests,
+`pytest -k "_unit.py"`

+Execute the following command to run the IoT Hub unit tests:

-`pytest azext_iot/tests/dps/test_iot_dps_unit.py`
+`pytest azext_iot/tests/iothub/ -k "_unit.py"`

 ### Integration Tests

 Integration tests are run against Azure resources and depend on environment variables.

+Example int tests runs:

+_Hub:_
+`pytest azext_iot/tests/iothub/core/test_iothub_storage_int.py`

+_DPS:_
+`pytest azext_iot/tests/dps/core/test_dps_discovery_int.py`

+Integration tests end in "_int.py" so execute the following command to run all integration tests,
+`pytest -k "_int.py"`

+Execute the following command to run the IoT Hub integration tests:

+`pytest azext_iot/tests/iothub/ -k "_int.py"`

 #### Azure Resource Setup

+The following resources will be needed for the integration tests.

-1. Create IoT Hub
+- IoT Hub

-    > IMPORTANT: Your IoT Hub must be created specifically for integration tests and must not contain any devices when the tests are run.
+- IoT Device Provisioning Service
+- Azure Digital Twins instance
+- IoT Central App

-2. Create Files Storage - In IoT Hub, click Files, create a new Storage Account and link to an empty Container.
+- Storage Account (with an empty Container)

-3. Create IoT Hub Device Provisioning Service (DPS)

-4. Link IoT Hub to DPS - From DPS, click "Linked IoT Hub" and link the IoT Hub you just created.
+- Event Grid Topic
+- Event Hub Namespace with an Event Hub
+- Service Bus Namespace with a Topic
+- Azure Data Explorer Cluster with a Database

+If specified in the pytest.ini configuration file, those resources will be used.
+Please ensure that the resources are in a clean, new state (ex: Iot Hub should not have any devices).
+Otherwise, new resources will be generated during the test startup and deleted during the test teardown.

+> Note: If you interrupt test execution (for example via ctrl + C), the teardown or clean up processes may not run leaving resources in an indeterminant state.

 #### Integration Test Environment Variables